JevtheDev/weather-fetcher/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-install dependencies with npm install
+Install dependencies with npm install

 Run using yarn start